ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/nodejs.md

   clickhouse_settings?: ClickHouseSettings
   // Parameters for query binding. query_params?: Record<string, unknown>
-  // AbortSignal instance to cancel a query in progress. abort_signal?: AbortSignal
+  // AbortController instance to cancel a query in progress. abort_controller?: AbortController
   // query_id override; if not specified, a random identifier will be generated automatically. query_id?: string
 }